mhoyerm/tAI/README.md

 tAI

-In the Homo sapiens genome calculates tAI score for each gene, and returns the ratio tAI/(number of codons)
+This algorithm calculates tAI score for each gene in the Homo sapiens genome The output returns the number of codons found and the calculated tAI

 Usage: